PhdLoLi/NDNPaxos/README.md

 NDNPaxos
 ----

-NDNPaxos is an implementation combining Paxos and NDN.
-It also inculdes some simple testing of functionality and performance.
+NDNPaxos is an implementation combining Paxos and NDN(Basic/Quorum/Mulity).
+It mainly serves as the comparing with Naxos purpose.

 For license information see LICENSE.